What is an abdominal aortic aneurysm and what are the symptoms?

 Aortic disease

 The abdominal aorta is the main blood vessel that supplies blood to the abdomen, pelvis and legs, and if it expands, creating an aneurysm, it can be deadly.
-This is why it's important to know who is at risk and screen them early before it turns into a life-threatening situation.
+This is why it's important to know who is at risk and screen them early before it turns into a life-threatening condition.

 What is abdominal aortic aneurysm (AAA)?